ucsb-cs148-s21/1pm-t6-ucsb-poll/docs/DEPLOY.md

     (Create project, initialize cloud firestore, copy config details, put in server.js file)\
     Create a new project on Firebase. \
     Initialize cloud firestore for this project.
 (Click on Cloud Firestore on the left hand nav bar, and then click on "Create Database") \
-    Firebase will provide a set of config details, copy these.\
+    Firebase will provide a set of config details.
+You can find them by going to project overview and clicking on the "< / >" or by going to your project settings under the gear icon and finding the < / > section.\
+    These values will look like

+   var firebaseConfig = {
+    apiKey: "xxxx",
+    authDomain: "xxxx",
+    projectId: "xxxx",
+    storageBucket: "xxxx",
+    messagingSenderId: "xxxx",
+    appId: "xxxx",
+    measurementId: "xxxx"
+  };

-    Insert these credentials at the beginning of the server.js file.
+    Insert these credentials at the beginning of the server.js file, where firebaseConfig is located.
+Replace the current credentials with your own.

 - **Deploy To Heroku**\
         Push repository to GitHub and link to a new Heroku webapp.\